jupyter/governance/conduct/conduct_reporting_events.md

   hostile for any participants.

 You also have the option of following the reporting procedure for the online community found [here](https://goo.gl/forms/sJzOIie3zde9M71T2).
-Just be warned the response and action may not be as prompt.
+Just be aware the response and action may not be as prompt.